sean-connor/roomieup/README.md

 - build out API, Flux loop, and components for:
 - [ ] fetching notifications for users
 - [ ] linking to notification actions
+- [ ] position and style new elements

 ### Phase 7: Chats (1.5 days)